junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam nods, and turns to Lucifer, "Yes from me, too, you bastard.
 Come on in."

-Lucifer grins, "Finally!"
+Lucifer grins wide, "Finally!"

 The two archangels exchange a surprised but victorious look, and bright angelic grace starts pouring out of Adam and Nick's body.
 Their bodies drop to the floor with a thump.
 The room is filled with high-pitched angel shriek again.

-Cas murmurs quietly behind the two brothers, "Come back to me, please."
+Cas murmurs quietly behind the two brothers, "Come back.
+Come back to me, please."

 Dean hears it, but he forces himself not to look back again.
 He demands his head to stay forward, his eyes to stay on Michael's light.
 He's afraid, if he did, if he turned back to see the broken, desperate look in Cas's eyes one more time, he might not have the courage to jump into the cliff again.